wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 Service\\service_endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The VPC endpoint URL for the required AWS Service to be used to download the data from it.
+The endpoint URL for the required AWS Service to be used to download the data from it.
 Check the :ref:`Considerations for configuration <amazon_considerations>` page to learn more about VPC and FIPS endpoints.

 +--------------------+------------------------------------------------+
 | **Default value**  | N/A                                            |